 - The lenses have 2 main types according to surface design.
 Id both sides of the lens is convex called biconvex lenses.

-- If there is the same radius at both sides then it called eqviconvax.
-Two concave surfaces called biconvex.
+- If there is the same radius at both sides then it is called eqviconvax.
+Two concave surfaces are called biconvex.

 - Is one side is flat called the plane concave lens.
-In case biconvex lens ray of light moving through lens spot at behind of lense.
+In the case biconvex lens ray of light move through the lens spot at behind of lense.

 What is Magnification

-- The ratio between the size of the image to the size of object called magnification.
+- The ratio between the size of the image to the size of the object is called magnification.
 It is denoted with M.

 Magnification= Image hight/object hieght